 Management's assessment of the realisation of deferred tax assets is made on a country-by-country basis.
 The assessment is based upon the weight of all available evidence, including factors such as the recent earnings history and expected future taxable income.
-A valuation allowance is recorded to reduce deferred tax assets to a level which, more likely than not, will be realised. in the change of the valuation allowance is an increase of EUR 4 for 2011 and prior years' losses and EUR 3 for losses generated by acquired companies prior to acquisition.
+A valuation allowance is recorded to reduce deferred tax assets to a level which, more likely than not, will be realised.

+Valuation allowances on deferred tax assets of foreign and domestic operations increased by EUR 5 to EUR 125.
+Included in the change of the valuation allowance is an increase of EUR 4 for 2011 and prior years' losses and EUR 3 for losses generated by acquired companies prior to acquisition.
 This was partly offset by a decrease of EUR 2 related to unrecognised tax benefits and reversal of prior years' losses and related valuation allowance.